 We found great variability in the way a particular question about a quality or risk of bias item was asked in different tools.
-For example, questions about the accuracy of outcome measurement included, "Are objective, suitable and standard criteria used for measurement of the health outcomes," (24) "Was the outcome accurately measured to minimise bias," (25) "Were the risk factors and outcome variables measured correctly using instruments/measurements that had been trialed, piloted or published previously,"(26) and "How objective were outcome measures?
+For example, questions about the accuracy of outcome measurement included, "Are objective, suitable and standard criteria used for measurement of the health outcomes,"(24) "Was the outcome accurately measured to minimise bias,"(25) "Were the risk factors and outcome variables measured correctly using instruments/measurements that had been trialled, piloted or published previously,"(26) and "How objective were outcome measures?
 If significant judgement required, were independent adjudicators used?"(27).
-Although these questions were all meant to assess the same issue (accuracy of outcome measurement), the usability and accuracy of the assessment may differ depending on how the different questions are interpreted by users of the tool.
+Although these questions were all meant to assess the same issue (accuracy of outcome measurement), the usability and accuracy of the tool.
 The variability in how the questions were asked was magnified by the different response options offered for the questions and variability in whether justifications for the ratings were requested.
 All of these variations in how quality or risk of bias can be assessed could confuse users and obscure the primary meaning of each domain.